jae0/bio.snowcrab/inst/markdown/01_snowcrab_data.md

 #### Survey-related maps

-Need to generate some simple maps (mostly spatial splines -- multilevel B-splines via MBA::mba.surf() ) before entry into the main Markdown reports.
+Need to generate some simple maps (mostly thin plate splines; previously, multilevel B-splines but latter seems to be poor extrapolations) before entry into the main Markdown reports.
 We do them here instead as they are very slow and need to be created only once:

 ```r